pmndrs/zustand/docs/migrations/migrating-to-v5.md

 store.setState(partialOrFull, replaceFlag as any)
 ```

-#### Persist middlware no longer store item at the store creation
+#### Persist middlware no longer stores item at store creation

-Previously, the `persist` middleware stored the initial state at the store creation.
+Previously, the `persist` middleware stored the initial state during store creation.
 This behavior has been removed in v5 (and v4.5.5).

-For example, the following example stores the initial state to the storage.
+For example, in the following code, the initial state is stored in the storage.

 ```js
 // v4